| How Laughter Helps Us Heal Pediatric outpatient receiving treatments at UCLA Medical Center.Photos Courtesy of Leslie Barton Photography

 as they receive painful and frightening procedures, such as bone

+marrow transplants and chemotherapy.
 "What I'm actually hoping for is nothing less than revolutionizing

 the way we treat kids," says Margaret Stuber, M.D., the principal